Skip to main content

 Hormone replacement therapies, such as the administration of exogenous testosterone, operate by directly saturating androgen receptors throughout the body, creating a supraphysiological steady state that bypasses the endogenous regulatory mechanisms of the hypothalamic-pituitary-gonadal (HPG) axis.
 This direct action effectively silences the upstream signaling from the hypothalamus (GnRH) and pituitary (LH/FSH), leading to testicular atrophy and cessation of endogenous steroidogenesis if not managed with adjunctive therapies like Gonadorelin.

 The metabolic impact of this approach is systemic and pleiotropic.
 Testosterone directly influences gene transcription in skeletal muscle, promoting protein accretion.
-It modulates lipid metabolism in the liver and and has profound effects on insulin sensitivity.
+It modulates lipid metabolism in the liver and adipose tissue and has profound effects on insulin sensitivity.
 The biochemical recalibration is powerful and widespread, a direct consequence of restoring a key signaling molecule to youthful concentrations.
 The approach is one of systemic hormonal re-establishment, with metabolic changes occurring as a downstream consequence of this restoration.

 Peptide-Mediated Endocrine Modulation